quamejnr/seshat/READMe.md

 # Seshat

-A gRPC server that keeps metrics of your services.
+A gRPC server that keeps metrics of your services like Prometheus

 ## Motivation

 I built Seshat in an attempt to deapen my understanding of gRPC although it currently has the potential to be a library independent of gRPC.
-The idea of Seshat is to help you easily create metrics for your services.
+The idea of Seshat is to help you easily create metrics for your services like Prometheus does.
 You can easily configure your gRPC server to send ping all your services and keep records of the latency for later analysis.